ncbi/sra-tools/tools/kar/README.txt

     docker run -v ~/output/:/output:rw --rm sratoolkit:delite delite_docker.sh SRR000001 SRR000002

+In the case of error, script will return error code of failed sra_delite.sh command.

-NOTE: if there are results of previous delite process for accession, script will exit with error message.
+NOTE: if there are results of previous delite process for accession, script will exit with
+      error message.
 User is responsible for deleting these before calling script.

 ENJOY